rulerofoz/AnotherStockMix/README.md

 This is a small set of changes intended to be copied over the default TrimUI Brick card.

+To use this, copy it to stock Brick card and overwrite all files when promoted.

 - Replaces the Dreamcast emulator with Flycast standalone for increased framerate
 - Updates the SNES emulator from Snes9x 2005 to Snes9x Current.
 This increases performance and compatibility
 - Replaces the Engrish icons and backgrounds for more sensible ones